maxpou/maxpou.fr/content/posts/2020/2020-02-04-what-makes-a-good-test/index.md

 > The more your tests resemble the way your software is used, the more confidence they can give you.
 > — Kent C. Dodds

 Let say you want to login on your favourite social network.
 You fill your username and your password.
-Then what?
-Do you search in the DOM for the button with `id="login-form-btn"`? or do you click on the button called "Log In"?
+And after that: do you search in the DOM for the button with `id="login-form-btn"`? or do you click on the button called "Log In"?
+Why do you test differently?

 If the keyword "Log In" is already present on the page, you can query your item with accessibility attribute *(i.e. `aria-label`, ...)*.
 In this way, you will enforce your component accessibility.